mr-aust1n/milestone-project-two/TEST.md

     "Network Error" → Function correctly throws "Network Error" and avoids unexpected behavior.

     INSERT IMAGES

+re write this and leave in the images of ADD IMAGES HERE

+- Test 3 - City Button Event Listeners
+  The City Button Event Listeners functionality was tested with two separate tests to make sure the behavior worked as I had intended:

+- Test 3A - This test verifies that clicking on a city button updates the cityInput variable with the corresponding city name and triggers the fetchWeatherData function.
+It ensures the application correctly fetches and displays weather data for the selected city when the user interacts with the city buttons.

+- Test 3B - Resets application opacity after clicking a city button This test confirms that after clicking a city button, the application's opacity is temporarily set to 0 for a smooth transition and then resets to 1 after the weather data is fetched.
+This behavior ensures the end user has a seamless user experience.

+By doing these tests together, these tests validate the functionality and visual consistency of the city button interactions, ensuring the correct data is fetched and displayed with smooth transitions for the end user.

+The error I occurred within my test was because the default test environment for Jest is node.
+Node does does not provide access to the document or other browser-like APIs.
+To fix this issue I had to configure Jest to use the jsdom test environment, which simulates a browser environment for tests.
+I added this this to my package.json file then installed the dependencies.
+This allowed all tests to pass.

+ADD IMAGES of failes

+FIX
+To Fix

+- Test 4 - Form Submission.

+The Form Submission functionality was tested with two tests to ensure the behavior is as I expected:

+- Test 4a - Handles valid input and triggers the fetchWeatherData.
+  This test ensures that when the user submits the form with a valid city name, the cityInput variable is updated accordingly, and the fetchWeatherData function is triggered.
+This validates that the application fetches and displays the correct weather data based on the user's input.

+- Test 4b: Handles empty input correctly
+  This test checks the application's ability to handle an empty form submission.
+It verifies that if the user submits the form without typing a city name, an alert is displayed prompting the user to enter a valid location.
+This is to ensure a robust user experience and to prevent unnecessary API calls.

+- Together, these tests confirm that the form submission logic functions as intended, both for valid and invalid user inputs, ensuring reliable and error-free behavior.

+NEEDS IMAGES

 <em>3.5 Fully document the results of well-planned testing procedures (automated or manual) to assess the website’s functionality, usability and responsiveness.</em>